midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

   bounds.
 Currently, lower bounds are always zero.
 So the developer will instead write `Unsigned Integer<0..99>` to mean an unsigned integer with lower bound 0 and upper bound 99, both inclusive.

+We could provide a tool to automate both of these changes.
+Prefixing natural number generic parameters with `#` requires parameter kind inference.
+For unused parameters, we cannot necessarily infer whether it is a natural number or a type.

 ## Default values